MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/Ignite_2024/DEMO_Ex4_create_irm_policy.md

 1. Scroll to the bottom of the **Policy indicators** panel and select **Save**.

-You've successfully configured the Insider Risk settings, enabling Contoso to monitor risky browsing activities.
+You've successfully configured the Insider Risk settings, enabling Contoso to track risky browsing activities.

 ## Task 3 – Create an insider risk policy

-With the settings configured, you'll now create a policy that detects risky browsing activities.
-This policy will monitor and alert on actions that could expose sensitive data, such as visiting unauthorized websites.
+With the settings configured, you'll now create a policy that detects potential risky browsing activities.
+This policy will track and alert on actions that could expose sensitive data, such as visiting unauthorized websites.

 1. Navigate to insider risk management by selecting **Solutions** from the left sidebar, then select **Insider Risk Management**.